I Am Slave

-I Am Slave is a 2010 television film produced for Channel 4 on the story of one woman's fight for freedom from modern-day slavery.
+I Am Slave is a 2010 television film produced for British Channel 4 on the story of one woman's fight for freedom from modern-day slavery.

 It premiered on Channel 4 on 30 August 2010.
-The movie is mostly based on the experiences of Mende Nazer, a Sudanese author, human rights activist and a former slave in Sudan and London.
+The movie is mostly based on the experiences of Mende Nazer, a Sudanese author, human rights activist, and former slave in Sudan and London.